swiss-territorial-data-lab/proj-dqry/README.md

 ### Hardware

-The scripts have been run with Ubuntu 20.04 OS on a 32 GiB RAM machine with 15 GiB GPU (NVIDIA) compatible with [CUDA](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to use the library [detectron2](https://github.com/facebookresearch/detectron2), dedicated to object detection with Deep Learning algorithms. <br>
+The scripts have been run with Ubuntu 20.04 OS on a 32 GiB RAM machine with 16 GiB GPU (NVIDIA Tesla T4) compatible with [CUDA](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to use the library [detectron2](https://github.com/facebookresearch/detectron2), dedicated to object detection with Deep Learning algorithms. <br>
 The main limitation for this project is the number of tiles to proceed and the amount of prediction.
 The provided requirements stand for a zoom level equal to or below 17 and for an AOI corresponding to SWISSIMAGE acquisition footprints (about a third of Switzerland surface max).
 For higher zoom level and/or a larger AOI, the number of data to process might lead to RAM saturation.
 In this case either a machine with larger RAM is required, or the AOI needs to be subdivided in a smaller area.

 ### Installation

 The scripts have been developed with Python 3.8 using PyTorch version 1.10 and CUDA version 11.3.
+If not already done install GDAL:

+    sudo apt-get install -y python3-gdal gdal-bin libgdal-dev gcc g++ python3.8-dev

 All the dependencies required for the project are listed in `requirements.in` and `requirements.txt`.
 To install them:

 - Create a Python virtual environment